-As discussed earlier, a mixed dataset contains two kinds of attributes; categorical and numeric.
-We use each of these $m$ attributes to create initial partition in one of the runs of a KMCMD algorithm. $m$ clustering results are generated.
-Then, a clustering ensemble method \cite{Strehl} is used to combine these $m$ clustering results.
-The clustering result is used as the initial partition for KMCMD algorithms.
-In one run, one attribute is used to create initial partition which can be considered as one view of the data.
-Multi-views of the data are used to create multiple clusterings.
-These views are diverse as they use different attributes to create initial partition.
-Hence, we expect that combining these different clustering results will generate accurate clustering which can be used as initial partition for a KMCMD algorithm.
+The \textit{initKmix} algorithm has two important components, running KMCMD algorithm $m$ times ($m$ is the number of attributes) to generate $m$ instances of clustering.
+Each instance of clustering creates a cluster label for each data point. $m$ instances of clustering generate a string of $m$ cluster labels for each data point (Table 1).
+These $m$ instances of clustering (strings of $m$ cluster labels) are combined to generate a clustering, which is then used as initial partition for the KMCMD algorithm.
+As discussed earlier, a mixed dataset contains two types of attributes; categorical and numeric.
+We use each of these $m$ attributes to create the initial partition in one of the runs of the KMCMD algorithm.
+These $m$ runs of the KMCMD algorithm generate $m$ clustering results.
+The clustering ensemble algorithm \citep{Strehl} is then used to combine these $m$ results to produce final clustering that is used as the initial partition for the KMCMD algorithm.
+In one run, one attribute is used to create the initial partition that can be considered as one view of the data.
+Multiple-views of the data by using different initial partitions are used to create multiple instances of clustering.
+These views are diverse as they use different attributes to create the initial partition.
+Hence, we expect that combining these different clustering results will generate an accurate clustering that can be used as the initial partition for the KMCMD algorithm.
 The specific steps are presented in Algorithm \ref{Algorithm}.
 We will discuss each step of the proposed method in detail below.